How to Install Wood Mantel on Brick Fireplace

 - Masonry Bolts for brick (use correct hardware for type of installation)

 The first step I took was measuring and marking the mantel placement.
-A common height for a mantel is 54” – 60” from the floor.
-Once you determine the wood beam placement, mark the holes for the bracket installation.
-I used a 72″ mantel that was exact width of my existing fireplace, this gave it a clean modern look.
+A common height for a mantel is 54โ – 60โ from the floor.
+I used painter’s tape to get a visual and map things out.
+Once you determine the wood beam placement, mark the holes for the bracket installation.ย ย I used a 72″ mantel that was exact width of my existing fireplace, this gave it a clean modern look.

 For this fireplace mantel we used a laser level to make sure everything is even but a regular long level works well too.
-This is the time to double check and make sure everything is even – it’s hard to re-do brick installation.
+Short levels don’t always give accurate readings for something long like this.
+This is the time to double check and make sure everything is even, itโs hard to redo brick installation!

 Fun fact, some fireplaces can be inherently out of level so try not rely on the surround itself.
-For example, it’s very slight but the bricks in this fireplace are slightly uneven so if we had used the mortar lines as a guide, we would’ve end up with an unlevel mantel.
+For example, it’s very slight but the bricks in this fireplace are slightly uneven so if we had used the mortar lines as a guide, we would’ve ended up with an out of level mantel.

 Then, we installed the heavy duty metal brackets to hold the wood beam.
 We used specialty fasteners, called masonry bolts, which are super strong and intended for brick.